Hot Fudge Sauce

 This is actually my sister-in-law’s roommate’s recipe from college.
 Those seem to be the best ones.
 I still have a recipe box from my college roommates with recipes we made together and it is priceless.

 You want to bring your mixture to a boil and then start the timer!
 This is very important to the making the chocolate sauce.
-Make sure you have a pot that is big enough so it doesn’t spill over.
+Make sure you have a saucepan that is big enough so it doesn’t spill over.

 Then you pour it into a blender (I used a Blendtec) and blend for 2-4 minutes.
 You’ll notice that it will start thickening up the longer you blend it.